How to save your money & possibly your sanity when shopping for school supplies

 Packing a lunch for the kids is something you will need to do on a weekly basis.
-Taking some time before school starts to plan out cheap, nutritious means can be a great time and money saver once the year starts.
+Spending time before school starts to plan out cheap, nutritious meals can be a great time and money saver once the year begins.
 See where the deals are in the grocery store, and stock up on items you know you will use.
 Juice boxes on sale?
-Buy 5 packs.
+Buy five packs.
 Think ahead and plan past the first week.

-While you shouldn’t buy unnecessary items like locker decorations or expensive colored pens, purchasing extras of the things you know will be used constantly throughout the year is a good idea.
-School supplies are cheapest around this time of year.
-You may be paying $0.99 per pack of paper, verses $3.00.
-Long term, it’ll save you money.
+While you shouldn't buy unnecessary items like locker decorations or expensive colored pens, purchasing extras of the things you know will be used constantly throughout the year is a good idea.
+School supplies are the cheapest around this time of year.
+You may be paying $0.99 per pack of paper versus $3.00.
+Long term, it'll save you money.